 Similar to too much wind, too much rain or fog significantly lowers your chances of catching fish.
 Unlike common beliefs, fish actually do not bite all that much when it rains.

 RELATED ARTICLE: Don’t miss my newly published article on fishing in the rain

 Fishing in fog is also something to avoid, as fog acts as a type of lock when it comes to fishing.
 I have honestly rarely had any luck myself during thick fog and nowadays, I almost never go fishing in such conditions.

 9. Don’t Give up Too Soon

 Finally, the last tip I can give you is to be patient!
 Patience is of course something all fishermen should naturally bring with them to the water.
-But it is very easy to get impatient and wanting to give up when nothing is biting.
+But it is very easy to get impatient and want to give up when nothing is biting.

 My best advice: hang in there!
 If you just give it some time and implement all the above tips, instead of just remaining at your currently dead fishing spot, you will most definitely succeed in catching fish.